BYLAWS OF PEWAUKEE YACHT CLUB

 C. Regular Senior Sailing Membership may be granted to regular family or regular single adult members having reached the age of 65 and older as of January 1st upon written request.
 Any one person in a couple who meets these requirements makes the couple eligible and that person or couple are entitled to the same Club privileges as those who have Regular Family or Regular Single Adult memberships.
 The published dues are the same for an individual or a couple.

-F. Leave of Absence requests can be made by members in good standing.
+G. Leave of Absence: Requests for Leave of Absence can be made by members in good standing.
 Each written request must be made to the Membership Chair before March 1, and may be granted for up to three (3) years.
+Those taking a Leave of Absence are not entitled to any club privileges, as their membership is essentially suspended.
+Family numbers are retained during this time.
+After three years, the member will need to return to regular status, or resign from the Club.

-Membership renewals and applicable dues are expected by March 1.
-Renewal notices are sent out via email, and may be requested to be sent postal mail.
-Renewals are handles online, and assistance is available via phone for those who would like help navigating the renewal programs.
-Payments of credit card, card or check are all accepted.
-A two-installment method is also available for paying dues.
-The first installment will be due on March 1st and the second installment due on April 30th.
+Membership renewal notices are sent out via email (to the Primary Member email address) before January 15.
+Renewals are handled online, and assistance is available via phone for those who would like help in navigating the renewal program.
+Payments of credit card, check or cash are all accepted.
+Renewal payments are expected by March 1st.
+A two installment method for paying dues is available.
+The first installment will be due on March 1st and the second installment due on April 15th.
 The first installment must be at least 50% of dues owed, including a $15.00 convenience fee.
-(The $50.00 late fee will still apply if the first installment in not paid on or before March 1st and second installment is not paid by April 30th)
+(The $50.00 late fee will still apply if the first installment in not paid on or before March 1st and second installment is not paid by April 15th)

 A. Regular Family Membership $605.00